 Shipyard, Largest Union Reach Deal

-Both sides said the proposed agreement addresses the major concerns of union members, who voted to strike Sunday, but some workers reacted angrily as details trickled out and they learned that wages would not be increased over the previous offer.
+Both sides said the proposed agreement addresses the major concerns of union members, who voted to strike Sunday, but some workers seemed enraged as details trickled out and they learned that wages would not be increased over the previous offer.

-They chanted ``Strike!
+``Strike!
 Strike!
-Strike!″ as Grenier and negotiator Tony Provost explained details from the roof of the union hall.
-A vote on the proposed contract will be held Sunday morning.
+Strike!″ workers chanted as local union President Rock Grenier and negotiator Tony Provost explained the details from the roof of the union hall, across the street from the shipyard.

-Workers also shouted ``eight, seven, seven,″ a reference to the wage increases they’re seeking: 8 percent this year, 7 percent next year and 7 percent in 2002.
-That would be double the raises included in the tentative agreement.
+Workers also chanted ``eight, seven, seven,″ a reference to the wage increases they’re seeking: 8 percent this year, 7 percent next year and 7 percent in 2002.
+That would be double the company’s offer.

-The company said the offer would boost wages and benefits from $41,000 to $48,000 a year, but workers called those figures misleading.
+The company said the offer would boost wages and benefits from $41,000 to $48,000 a year, but workers said the figures were misleading.
 They said the average salary, excluding benefits, is $32,000.

 On the Net: